 This post may contain affiliate links.

 A few years ago we started using Khan Academy for Ben’s math curriculum.
-He loves it because he can see exactly how much of his curriculum he has completed.
+He loves it because he can see exactly how much of his math curriculum he has completed.
 It motivates him to keep working.

 When people find out that Ben uses Khan Academy, they ask how to use Khan Academy as a complete math curriculum.